Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ## Components

-Many of Bootstrap's components and utilities are built with `@each` loops that iterate over a Sass map.
+Many of Boosted's components and utilities are built with `@each` loops that iterate over a Sass map.
 This is especially helpful for generating variants of a component by our `$theme-colors` and creating responsive variants for each breakpoint.
 As you customize these Sass maps and recompile, you'll automatically see your changes reflected in these loops.

 ### Modifiers

-Many of Bootstrap's components are built with a base-modifier class approach.
+Many of Boosted's components are built with a base-modifier class approach.
 This means the bulk of the styling is contained to a base class (e.g., `.btn`) while style variations are confined to modifier classes (e.g., `.btn-danger`).
 These modifier classes are built from the `$theme-colors` map to make customizing the number and name of our modifier classes.

 Here are two examples of how we loop over the `$theme-colors` map to generate modifiers to the `.alert` component and all our `.bg-*` background utilities.